GET 10% OFF on all Annual Plans. Use Code - FETCH2024

 • When the asynchronous task is completed, its callback function is placed in the event queue.

-• The event loop continues to process events from the queue as long as there are events waiting to be executed.
+• The event loop continues to process events from the queue as long as events are waiting to be executed.

 Setting up the prerequisites